 In these very early stages, the gut microbiome of a healthy, vaginally delivered, and breastfed baby is characterized by a high diversity of Bifidobacterium species.

-These beneficial species are able to digest human breast milk sugars (HMOs).
-And while these tiny bacteria are feasting and enjoying the breast milk sugars, they produce short chain fatty acids (SCFAs) that protect against inflammation and help to maintain a baby’s gut barrier , , .
+These beneficial species are able to digest human milk oligosaccharides (HMOs), which are special sugars found in breastmilk.
+And while these tiny bacteria are feasting and enjoying the HMOs, they produce short chain fatty acids (SCFAs) that protect against inflammation and help maintain a baby’s gut barrier , , .

 What to look for in the best infant probiotic